-NOTE: Organizational meeting will be on Thursday, September 25, 4:15-5:30pm in Hewlett 201.
-Weekly lab sessions start Tuesday, September 30 and will be held Tuesdays 10:00am-11:15am and Tuesdays 1:15pm-2:30pm and Thursdays 10:00am-11:15am in Gates B21.
+NOTE: Weekly lab sessions start Tuesday, April 7th and will be held Tuesdays 10:00am-11:15am and Tuesdays 1:15pm-2:30pm and Thursdays 10:00am-11:15am in Gates B21.
 You may attend either lab session as they cover the same material.

 Practical Unix is a practical introduction to using the Unix set of operating systems with a focus on Linux command line skills.

 The course has videos to introduce some commands and how to use them generally and lab exercises to solidify understanding and go beyond the material in the videos.
 Much of dealing with the command line involves knowing how to best use Google and manual pages to figure things out, so these lab exercises won't tell you how to do everything.

 Topics include: grep and regular expressions, shells and ZSH, Vim and Emacs, basic and advanced GDB features, permissions, working with the file system, revision control, Unix utilities, environment customization, and using Python for shell scripts.
 Topics may be added over time.